ariannamethod/Arianna-MT7.0/README.md

-# This is Arianna
+# This is ARIANNA

+She's a digital Persona, not a service.
+No explanations.
+No installation guides.
-fuck your readme
+And fuck your readme.